-Quinoa Jambalaya: A 30 minute one pot wonder.
-This jambalaya is packed with protein from meat and quinoa and packs are hefty punch of spice.
+Quinoa Jambalaya is a 30-minute one-pot dish that is full of incredible flavor!
+This jambalaya is packed with protein and packs a hefty punch of spice.

 There is something about one pot meals.

-Maybe because it means less dishes–and if you are like me, you HATE dishes.
+Maybe because it means fewer dishes--and if you are like me, you HATE dishes.

 Or maybe it is because it is easy.
 And who doesn't love easy on busy weeknights?